Stanley Plumly: Biography

-Plumly grew up in Ohio and Virginia and was educated at Wilmington College in Ohio and at Ohio University.
-He taught for a number of years at Ohio University, where he helped found the Ohio Review.
-He taught the writing program at the University of Maryland.
+He graduated from Wilmington College in Ohio and taught for a number of years at Ohio University, where he helped found The Ohio Review.
+He taught the writing program at the University of Maryland from 1985 to 2009.
+He was called "the most English American poet" and held Keats in high regard.

-Plumly died of multiple myeloma on April 11, 2019, in Frederick, Maryland, at the age of 79.
+Plumly died on April 11, 2019, in Frederick, Maryland, at the age 79 of multiple myeloma.